-The Shrine is located adjacent to Old St. Joseph Church on the grounds of St. Norbert College
+Address: 123 Grant St., De Pere, Wisconsin 54115 (the Shrine is adjacent to Old St. Joseph Church on the grounds of St. Norbert College)

-We offer everyone the opportunity to leave prayer requests.
-Please send us your request and we will remember your intention each Wednesday during our Novena Prayers to St. Joseph.
+Everyone is welcome to leave prayer requests.
+We will remember your intention each Wednesday during our Novena Prayers to St. Joseph.

 History of the Shrine

 The tradition of the National Shrine of St. Joseph dates to 1888, initiated by Fr.
 Joseph Durin, MCS, pastor of then the French-Canadian immigrant parish church of St. Joseph in De Pere, Wisconsin.

 It was at this time that the National Shrine’s weekly Perpetual Novena in Honor of St. Joseph and annual Solemn Novena in Honor of St. Joseph leading to the Solemnity of St. Joseph (March 19) were established, both of which continue today.

 The original wooden church was struck by lightning and burnt in 1889; the next year it was replaced by the existing stone structure.
 In 1890, Fr.
 Jouet of the Missionaries of the Sacred Heart and Director of the Archconfraternity of St. Joseph visited the National Shrine, describing it as “the first shrine erected in America in honor of St. Joseph.”
 In 1892, the term “National Shrine of St. Joseph” came into use and has remained ever since.

 On September 25, 1891, Pope Leo XIII issued the Bull of Canonical Coronation for the solemn crowning of the National Shrine’s Statue of St. Joseph.
 The statue was subsequently crowned by the Most Reverend Sebastian Messmer, Bishop of Green Bay, on May 8, 1982.
 It remains one of only 17 crowned Josephian statues in the world by papal decree, and the only in the United States.